Quick summary of multiverse ideas

 Nevertheless, the understanding of the universe around us underscores and nourishes our astonished appreciation of its beauty.
-The knowledge that time for life and beauty, although vast, is limited can remind us to appreciate that we are here – now, once – so it is our only chance to make the best possible use of our limited lifetimes – individual or collective.
-Perhaps we even will be pushed to develop ways of living which will leave the billions of years of life still left on Earth a place pleasing to our descendants – whatever they may be.
+The knowledge that time for life and beauty, although vast, is limited can remind us to appreciate that we are here now – once – so it is our only chance to make the best possible use of our limited lifetimes – individual or collective.
+Perhaps we even will manage develop ways of living which will leave the billions of years of life still left on Earth a place pleasing to our descendants – whatever they may be.

 So much for cosmology.
 On to read about what geology tells us.

-Stars did not start forming before ~200 My ABB.1)After Big Bang Before this time, only simple atoms existed, mostly single protons (hydrogen) and a small number of proton-neutron pairs (helium).They formed clouds of particles which are referred to by the Latin word, nebulae.
+Before about 200 My ABB.1After Big Bang, only simple atoms existed, mostly single protons (hydrogen) and a small number of proton-neutron pairs (helium).They formed clouds of particles which are referred to by the Latin word, nebulae.
 There are nebulae out there today, but their composition has changed since the first stars started to form.
 We will see how.

-We can consider the life cycle of stars in a series of steps.
+The life cycle of stars follows a series of steps.

-So first, the strong force first formed nuclei, then the electromagnetic force formed atoms.
-And now the gravitational force forms clusters of matter which will become stars, galaxies, planets and black holes.
+So first, the strong force formed nuclei, after which the electromagnetic force formed atoms.
+Then the gravitational force formed clusters of matter which became stars, galaxies, planets and black holes.

 The opposing forces of pressure and gravity have opposite thermodynamic effects.
 Gravity pulls matter into a more organized state, so one of lower entropy.
-However, it can be shown that the radiation from the outward pressure ejects more than enough energy into space to maintain a global increase in entropy.
+However, the radiation from the outward pressure disperses more than enough energy into space to guarantee a global increase in entropy.